wdmhouston/SC24.6.13/project/docs/_build/html/_sources/index.rst.txt

 ..
-Fruit Identification Web Api documentation master file, created by sphinx-quickstart on Tue Sep 21 14:40:05 2021.
+Fruit Prediction Web Api documentation master file, created by sphinx-quickstart on Tue Sep 21 14:40:05 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.